linode/docs/docs/applications/game-servers/team-fortress2-on-debian-and-ubuntu.md

 title: 'Team Fortress 2 on Debian and Ubuntu'
 ---

-Team Fortress 2 is a team-based first-person shooter, where you and a team of fellow players can play a variety of game modes: From capture the flag, to a battle pitting your team against a robotic horde, there are numerous options to choose.
-Setting up your own game server puts you in control of what game modes and maps you use, as well as a variety of other settings to customize your experience.
+Team Fortress 2 is a team-based, first-person shooter, where you and a team of fellow players can enact a variety of game modes.
+From capture the flag, to a battle pitting your team against a robotic horde, there are numerous options to choose.
+Setting up a personal game server puts you in control of what game modes and maps you use, as well as a variety of other settings to customize your experience.

-This guide is for Debian and Ubuntu.

 ##Prerequisites

-Prior to installing Team Fortress 2, you need to create a user for Steam, and set up the Steam Console Client, SteamCMD, which will allow you to use a command line version of Steam.
+Prior to installing Team Fortress 2, create a user for Steam and set up the Steam Console Client, SteamCMD, which allows you to use a command line version of Steam.
 You may also need to update your firewall permissions.

 ###Prepare Your Server